 Showcase your adherence to service-level agreement (SLA) commitments, and also hold third-party service providers accountable for uptime.

 Integrate your existing internal tools with Site24x7 APIs to manage monitored resources and access data.

 Communicate about incidents affecting your service to reduce support costs and build trust with your customers.

-Synthetic monitoring is a technique used by IT admins and webmasters to monitor websites, APIs, web or mobile-based applications, and intranet sites without using actual real user traffic.
+Synthetic monitoring or active monitoring is a technique used by IT admins and webmasters to monitor websites, APIs, web and mobile applications, and intranet sites without using real user traffic.
 It could be a simple test to determine whether a port is up or a complex test that simulates typical user actions on a site.

-Based on the resources you wish to monitor, a comprehensive monitoring tool can offer different synthetic tests for uptime, performance, and functionality.
+Depending on the resources you wish to monitor, a comprehensive monitoring tool can offer different synthetic tests for uptime, web performance, and transactions.

-- The customer creates a scripted recording of web transactions to simulate the multiple steps that an actual user might take on his/her website.
+- The user creates a scripted recording of web transactions with the monitoring tool to simulate the multiple steps that an actual user might take on the website.

-- The monitoring provider will then use browser automation tools (typically Selenium) to test load time and key site functionalities at regular intervals and send out an alert if a threshold violation or issue occurs.
+- The monitoring provider then uses browser automation tools (typically Selenium) to test load time and key site functionalities at regular intervals.
+An alert will be sent out if a threshold breach occurs.

 - Ensure the availability of your website or web application.

-- Fix the issues before it affects your end-users.
+- Fix issues before they affect your end users.